 The 10 Best Dog Backpacks

 This wiki has been updated 37 times since it was first published in April of 2015.
 When you go on hikes and camping trips, you have a lot of gear to lug, so it makes sense for any canine companions to carry their fair share.
 These dog backpacks are equipped with pouches for holding things like water bowls, toys, and kibble, and each pack is designed with a pup's comfort in mind.
 All are built to hold up to plenty of outdoor adventures.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes